tortuca/maps-deckgl/README.md

 ## Google App Engine

-1. Create a Google Cloud project.
+1. Create a Google Cloud project, or use same project as created for related [taxi-ws](https://github.com/tortuca/taxi-ws).
 2. Open a Cloud Shell.

 Clone entire repository into the project folder.